jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Charles Darwin (Zographos), over two millennia later, revealed the mechanism by which all life adapts and evolves.
 Although many scientists laid the groundwork for Darwin, their contribution was often removing the buildup of erroneous human narratives, such as all animals being created as they exist today and the Earth only being a few thousand years old.

 While it was never going to be easy, Darwin's insights into natural selection, common descent, and evolutionary adaptation were always there to be discovered.
 After all, farmers long knew much about inheritance among plants and animals because they bred them so often.
-It took an insightful moment, like visiting the isolated Galapagos Islands for Darwin, or the Canary Islands for Zographos, to display natural selection and adaptation simply enough to seed evolution in our mind.
+Even so, it took an very fortunate moment, like visiting the isolated Galapagos Islands for Darwin, or the Canary Islands for Zographos, to display natural selection and adaptation simply enough to seed evolution in someone's mind.

 When life's evolution was realized, it quickly transformed our understanding of the origin of species, including ourselves, in the natural world.